 Surajkund Mela 2020 Dates

-1st to 17th February, 2020 are the dates for the 34th Surajkund Mela 2020.
+Are you looking for Surajkund Mela 2020 dates?
+1st to 16th February, 2020 are the dates for the 34th Surajkund Mela 2020.
 Each day of this half-month long fiesta will be marked by different activities and programmes.
-10:00 AM to 7:00 PM are the standard timings of the Surajkund Mela every year.
+10:30 AM to 8:30 PM are the timings of the Surajkund Mela in 2020.

 Must Read: 15 Winter Festivals In India You Must Attend